Black Diamond Rock Blitz 15 Review

 Versatility

 The Rock Blitz is a reasonably versatile small pack.
 It does the trip around town as well as any of the competition.
-Some of our testers did not think it's stripped-down look was stylish, others did.
-While it's not the lightest pack in our test it's not far off, and it packs down quite well.
-This made it a good choice to carry inside a larger pack when climbing rock routes from a base camp in the backcountry.
+Some of our testers did not think its stripped-down look was stylish, others did.
+While it's not the lightest pack in our test, it's not far off, and it packs down quite well.
+This makes it a good choice to carry inside a larger pack when climbing rock routes from a base camp in the backcountry.

-Hopefully those routes won't call for any snow or ice climbing gear though as the Rock Blitz has no points on the exterior to attach that stuff.
+Hopefully, those routes won't call for any snow or ice climbing gear, though, as the Rock Blitz has no points on the exterior to attach that stuff.
 The only attachment point for a rope is with the top strap of the pack.
 This can be a challenge if your rope is long, thick, or the pack is overstuffed.
+Little else can be easily attached to the outside without spending some time rigging.

 Weight